{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: -rings, perfectoid towers, and lim Cohen--Macaulay sequences

 \begin{proof} Pick an element $\overline{f} \in \Ker \phi_R$ with a lift $f \in A$.
 By the assumption, it suffices to show $f^p \in I$.
 Since an element $\overline{p\delta(f)}$ lies in $\Ker \phi_R$, an element $\phi_A(p\delta(f))$ is in $I$.
 By combining it with the faithfully flatness of $\phi : A \to A$, we obtain $p\delta(f) \in I(\phi_*A) \cap A = I$.
 Hence $f^p+p\delta(f) \in I$ implies $f^p \in I$, as desired. \end{proof}

-\begin{remark} In the setting of \Cref{phiInjection}, the class of complete Noetherian local $\delta$-rings whose associated Frobenius lifts are faithfully flat is exactly the class of regular local rings.
-This is the result of Ishizuka and Nakazato \cite{IN24}. \end{remark}
+\begin{remark} \begin{enumerate} \item In the setting of \Cref{phiInjection}, the class of complete Noetherian local $\delta$-rings whose Frobenius lifts are faithfully flat is exactly the class of regular local rings.
+This is the result of Ishizuka and Nakazato in \cite{IN24}. \item Yoshikawa proves that a complete regular local ring which admits a Frobenius lift must be unramified.
+For details, we refer the reader to \cite[Proposition 2.1]{Yos25}. \end{enumerate} \end{remark}